MarcelGarus/hive_cache/README.md

 ## Live updating

 You can call `saveToCache()` on any `Entity` to save it to the cache.
-All builders that reference this `Entity` get automatically updated.
+All `EntityBuilder`s that reference this `Entity` get automatically updated.

 You can call `loadFromCache()` on any `Id<T>` to retrieve a `Stream<T>` of the entity.
 Whenever a new item gets saved to the cache, the `Stream` contains a new event with this item.